MIT-ANZ-Club/anz-website/README.md

   echo "Deployed to http://anz.mit.edu"
 ```

+You will need to authenticate with your Kerberos account and Duo.
+Instructions for setting up access to Athena can be found here: https://web.mit.edu/dialup/www/ssh.html

 We use the [scripts service](https://scripts.mit.edu/) run by SIPB to host the website.
 Basically, we build the static website locally and then upload it to the AFS locker for the
 ANZ club within the scripts service.